-In addition to our standard topical tracks, AASHE is piloting a new approach to program design called curated tracks for AASHE 2019.
-In this model, groups with expertise in a particular subject work with AASHE to select relevant sessions and design a cohesive program focused on that subject.
-We hope this alternative approach to program design will foster programmatic innovation and generate the kind of focused and higher-level content that attendees are seeking.
-Proposal submitters have the option to suggest their session for consideration for a relevant curated track via the Session Management System.
+In addition to our standard topical tracks, AASHE also offers groups with expertise in a particular subject the opportunity to host a curated track.
+In this model, the groups work with AASHE to select relevant sessions and design a cohesive program focused on their area of expertise.
+This alternative approach to program design is intended to foster programmatic innovation and generate the kind of focused and higher-level content that attendees are seeking.
+Proposal submitters have the option to suggest their session for consideration for a curated track via the Session Management System.

 Communications play an increasingly important role in advancing higher education sustainability.
 Yet many sustainability professionals must balance other responsibilities alongside communications tasks, leaving them little time to develop coherent strategies, pursue creative projects, or dive into analytics.
 Meanwhile, dedicated communications staff have much to offer each other in terms of comparing best practices and sharing insight into specialized topics.
 The Communications Track will cover a range of subjects designed to serve both new and experienced sustainability communicators.
 Participants will have the opportunity to develop and refine their own communications strategies as well as build their professional networks.

 The organizers are especially seeking proposals that relate to the following topics: university and departmental branding; newsletter basics and innovations and innovations; social media do’s and don’ts; best practices for news and blog writing; audience and analytics; web content management; video and content creation; graphic design; survey creation; and relationship building with your university’s communications department or student assistants.

 Organizing Team: Kris Dreessen (State University of New York College at Geneseo) and Kendon Jung (Arizona State University)